 Argh!
-Panic not though – read my handy tips on how to write your vows and hopefully this will ease your vow-writing-pain to help you wow your partner and express what it is you really want to tell them.
+Panic not though – read the handy tips below on how to write your vows and hopefully this will ease your vow-writing-pain to help you wow your partner and express what it is you really want to tell them.

-You’ve got the blank piece of paper.
-You’ve got the pen.
-You’ve got total mind-blank.
-So, take a deep breath, pour yourself a beverage (alcoholic or otherwise depending on your preference) and ask yourself the following questions and write down your answers:
+You’ve got the blank piece of paper, you’ve got the pen…. and you’ve got total mind-blank.
+So, take a deep breath, pour yourself a beverage (alcoholic or otherwise depending on your preference), ask yourself the following questions and write down your answers:

-Does your partner have children, or do you already have children together – of the fur or non-fur variety – if so, what kind of parent/step-parent do you promise to be?
+- Does your partner have children, or do you have children together (of the fur or non-fur variety)?
+If so what kind of parent/step-parent do you promise to be?

 Try to forget your audience.
 Write your vows for your partner and not for your guests.
 This may sound obvious, but I think it’s easy get hung up on ‘will people laugh’ or ‘will my friends and family think these romantic enough’.
 Imagine it’s just you and your partner, and you’re getting one chance to really explain to them exactly what you promise to do throughout your married life together.

 It is also worth writing your vows as close to the ceremony date as possible.
-This might sound a bit ‘what the ….?!’ but writing your vows too far in advance can lead to over-editing and ending up with something which sounds insincere or over-written.
+This might sound a bit ‘what the ….?!’ but writing your vows too far in advance can lead to over-editing and ending up with something which may sound insincere or over-written.

-I also provide the option to couples of sharing their vows with me prior to the ceremony.
-Getting a second opinion can really help and can give you the assurance you need that you’ve written the right words.
+I also suggest couples share their vows with me prior to the ceremony.
+Getting a second opinion can really help and I can give you some suggestions or the assurance you need that you’ve written the right words.